stephenbuck/skillbase/README.md

 Infrastructure (Terraform)

 Terraform is an awesome "infrastructure as code" tool.
 I'm currently using it during development to populate my Docker instance with my containers.
+It should be a good segue into Kubernetes in future phases.

+Persistence (JPA)

+I've chosen JPA as it's the easy choice at this phase.
+Every time I've used JPA, I've eventually replaced it with JDBC access for performance, so we'll see how it goes.

 Database (PostgreSQL)